 You will observe improving outcomes when you use them.
 Highlighting important text, on the other hand, saves time while you are reviewing the concept.
 You don’t have to read all the pages to refresh your memory.

-Do not study everything at once.
+Do not study everything at once to accelerate your learning.
 It might be overwhelming at once.
-Instead, divide the whole material into different categories and study with regular intervals.
+Instead, divide the whole material into different categories and study at regular intervals.

 Studies have shown that when you study at a stretch, it might not result in effective learning.
 Taking breaks for every half-an-hour can improve your attention while learning.
 The Center for Academic Success,